 Avoid Sticky Situations

 Sticky lollies cling to your teeth.
-The stickier candies, like taffy and gummy bears, take longer to get washed away by saliva, increasing the risk for tooth decay.
+The stickier candies, like taffy and gummy bears, take longer to get washed away by saliva, increasing the risk of tooth decay.

 Have a Plan